 Your company’s anniversary is on the radar—but too far out to be concerned?
 Or it’s in 6 months?
 Suddenly you need to move ahead.
 Looking for anniversary ideas?

 Whether for a corporate, hospital or association anniversary, there are “5 P’s” that can make your celebration a memorable success.
-After helping hundreds of companies, hospitals, and associations celebrate major milestones with One Of A Kind 3-dimensional commemorative art, we are always impressed by the same five best practices that maximize an anniversary’s success:
+After helping hundreds of organizations celebrate major milestones with One Of A Kind 3-dimensional commemorative art, we are always impressed by the same five best practices that maximize an anniversary’s success:

 Plan Promote Party Praise Preserve

-For free professional advice as you plan your anniversary, contact Donna Rome: 301.495.3361 x 102 or email@example.com.
-Our personalized, custom-made art can help you achieve the 5 P’s by showcasing your history, leaders, mission and accomplishments in an extraordinary, meaningful way.
+One Of A Kind personalized, custom-made art can help you achieve the 5 P’s by showcasing your history, leaders, mission and accomplishments in an extraordinary, meaningful way.
 We transform your photos and memorabilia into museum-quality art to communicate your corporate story at your celebration, in your lobby, and digitally on your website.
+Our clients rave that their One Of A Kind 3D collage is the highlight of their celebration.
 Celebrate your past and present, and create a lasting legacy to be enjoyed for future generations!
+For free professional advice as you plan your anniversary, contact Donna Rome: 301.495.3361 x 102 or email@example.com.
+We’ll send you an Anniversary Planning Guide along with brochures and examples.

 This is one of the most fun, gratifying projects you’ll ever work on—and more so when it’s not a crisis situation.
 It takes time to go through boxes and drawers to discover archival material that give a celebration more meaning.
 It’s never too soon to begin planning for an anniversary, designating a leader, sending out a call for memorabilia and developing consensus on priorities.